abejfehr/ukraine-info-banner/README.md

 See what it looks like for yourself [here](https://www.abefehr.com/ukraine-info-banner/?ua-info-banner=true)

+In English, the text in the overlay reads:

+> **Russia invades Ukraine**
+> The war is being waged against your Ukrainian brothers and has claimed many victims.
+> Your government is hiding the truth from you.
+> Please spread the word.

 ## Testing

 If you'd like to see the banner for yourself, just add a query param to your site to preview it: